Monday, October 26, 2020 · 16 min read

 The data header is set up for detailed info before each lift point measurement.
 Right after each measurement, the Test Engineer fills in the Function Limit which was reached.

-For hydraulic limitation operators also fill which function (cylinder) reaches the limit and the Excel table should look at the max pressure on this function to find related lift capacity (force/weight).
+For hydraulic limitation operators also fill in which function (cylinder) reaches the limit and the Excel table should look at the max pressure on this function to find related lift capacity (force/weight).
 For Stability measurement (also called Tipping) we set the method to tipping and the Excel table looks for max force (weight).

 To be sure that the force is the maximum one, two IF statements - blocks of code to be executed if a condition is true - were added to the measurement setup.

 These two IFs caused little trouble before the loading of the machine.
 Sometimes happened that both conditions were true even if nothing was happening.
-So, the triggered start and stop of the measurement was added.
+So, the triggered start and stop of the measurement were added.

 The final step after the measurement was to open the Excel Template and Open all data and run the script.

-The second problem we have faced was that the Test Engineer during the Lift Point position setup was standing next to the 7m deep pit.
+The second problem we faced was that the Test Engineer during the Lift Point position setup was standing next to the 7m deep pit.
 He was manually navigating the operator to reach the right lift point position and preparing the Header.
 For easier tracking of the lift point position, we used the GOM Aramis device.

 Thanks to the Dewesoft Analog Input we were able to connect the GOM and Dewesoft together.
 Signals of the X and Y positions were set from 0-5V against 0 to 5000mm (for this measurement).